-Here are some of the experts who spoke at Never Is Now.
+Here are some of the experts who spoke at Never Is Now in 2021.
 Watch Now and listen to the conversations about fighting hate and bigotry.
 Learn what you can do in your community to fight antisemitism.

 Vice President of the United States of America